Department of Dance

 • Train students in the mastery of modern dance techniques, represented by the full time faculty and selected guest teachers;

 • Prepare students to function as performing artists, choreographers, teachers, researchers, scholars, and informed and responsible citizens in academic and non-academic settings.

 The Department of Dance is housed in a triangular grid in three buildings on North Board Street.
-In Vivacqua Hall - 3rd floor houses the full-time faculty offices, Technical Director's office, secretarial complex, Department Admissions Office, Work Study Students, Graduate Teaching Assistants, Learning Resources Center, media lab and classrooms.
+In Vivacqua Hall - 3rd floor houses full-time faculty Offices, Technical Director's Office, Secretarial Complex, Department Admissions Office, Work Study Students, Graduate Teaching Assistants, Learning Resources Center, Media Lab and Classrooms.

 Conwell Dance Theater is located in Conwell Hall- 5th Floor and 6th Floor.
 It houses a black box theater with computer lighting, complete sound system and video and audio equipment.

-Pearson Hall houses three studios, a rehearsal room, Pilates studio, Dance Medicine Clinic, faculty dressing room, equipment and costume storage, and classrooms.
+Pearson Hall houses three studios, two rehearsal rooms, part-time office, faculty dressing room, costume storage, classrooms and Media Services on the second floor.
+On the first floor are a Movement Studio and a health food stand.
 Pools and locker rooms are located in the basement.

 AWARDS AND SCHOLARSHIPS

 The Department of Dance offers a number of awards and scholarships.
 Scholarships are offered following successful entrance auditions and are based on potential for success in the dance curriculum.
 Scholarships are available both from the Fran Bowden Development Fund and the department.